Web development 101

 we don't notice until we reload the page

-• The message list should automatically scroll to the most recent message
+• The message list should automatically scroll

 These things require code that runs in the browser, not on the server.